NivedithaManoj/Breast-cancer-classification/README.md

 ## Evaluation and Visualisation
-The DenseNet121 model achieved an accuracy of 84% on the test dataset, demonstrating its effectiveness in classifying breast ultrasound images as either malignant or benign.
+The Mobilenet model achieved an accuracy of 81% on the test dataset, demonstrating its effectiveness in classifying breast ultrasound images as either malignant or benign.
 Its architecture, which promotes feature reuse, enhances its performance in this task.
 ![graph](https://github.com/user-attachments/assets/0614801a-1956-4f65-ae14-224a118f1f49)